T.O.P's net worth: A look at the wealth of former BIGBANG rap star Choi Seung Hyun

 View this post on Instagram

-Although there aren’t official records that point to exact figures, several sources online point to the artist’s net worth being about USD 40 million (INR 332 crore approx.) in 2023.
-This is significantly greater than the estimates in 2016 when Forbes reported BIGBANG’s collective net worth to be about USD 44 million (INR 365 crore approx).
+Although there aren’t official records that point to exact figures, several sources online point to the artist’s net worth being about USD 40 million in 2023.
+This is significantly greater than the estimates in 2016 when Forbes reported BIGBANG’s collective net worth to be about USD 44 million.
 Back then, this figure was one of the biggest ever for a K-pop act and was attributed to record sales and sold-out shows across Asia.
 Needless to say, these factors added to T.O.P’s wealth as well.
 His current net worth, meanwhile, can easily be tied to his investments, solo endeavours, and endorsements.
 This includes over 50 song credits as a producer.

 Fees per endorsement

 Currently, T.O.P. has 17.5M followers, making him the perfect endorsement figure.
 This coupled with his illustrious career has brought many brands to his doorstep — Cass (Korean Beer), Millet, Nongfu Spring, Calvin Klein, Reebok, and more.
 The rapper has led several campaigns and starred in numerous TV commercials.
-South China Morning Post reports that he charges about USD 500,000 (INR 4 crore approx.) for a six-month deal or about USD 1 million (INR 8 crore approx.) for a year.
+South China Morning Post reports that he charges about USD 500,000 for a six-month deal or about USD 1 million for a year.

 Limitless credit card

 A significant mark of the K-pop idol’s wealth is the fact that he owns a Hyundai Black Card — a little detail fans spotted when he whipped it out to buy bread at a store.
 According to Korea Joongang Daily, this card offers benefits like a 100-million-won credit limit per month, gift vouchers for luxury brands and fine-dining restaurants, and automatic upgrades for airline seats.
-It’s also been noted that a very small, very wealthy percentage of Koreans have access to this card and owners are required to spend about USD 9,000 (INR 7 lakh approx.) every month and have USD 8.3 million (INR 69 crore approx.) in assets.
+It’s also been noted that a very small, very wealthy percentage of Koreans have access to this card and owners are required to spend about USD 9,000 every month and have USD 8.3 million in assets.
 Other celebrities who hold this card include BTS members RM, V, and Jimin as well as EXO member Sehun.

 Luxury homes and real estate

 T.O.P lives in luxury, as all other members (former and current) of BIGBANG do.
-This includes a sprawling villa in Yongsan that numerous reports state is worth about USD 3 million (INR 24 crore approx.).
-Other reports point to a building in Hannam that’s worth about USD 2 million (IN 16 crore approx.).
+This includes a sprawling villa in Yongsan that numerous reports state is worth about USD 3 million.
+Other reports point to a building in Hannam that’s worth about USD 2 million.
 That aside, he also owns a vineyard in Argentina, although the value of the same remains a mystery.
 Korea Joongang Daily quotes him saying at a fan meeting, “We produced about 8,000 bottles of wine at the vineyard last year.
 Since there are 5,000 people here, I’ll [give one to each of you and] drink the remaining 3,000!”

 Wine label ‘T’Spot’